omalk98/TILvert/README.md

 # TILvert

-A simple tool to convert TILs from markdown files to HTML
+A simple tool to convert TILs from txt files to HTML.

 ## Installation